QuantEcon/lecture-source-py/source/rst/perm_income_cons.rst

 If we set

-*  :math:`T_t`, total tax collections in Barro's model to consumption :math:`c_t` in the LQ permanent income model
+*  :math:`T_t`, total tax collections in Barro's model to consumption :math:`c_t` in the LQ permanent income model.

-*  :math:`G_t`, exogenous government expenditures in Barro's model to nonfinancial income :math:`y_t` in the permanent income model
+*  :math:`G_t`, exogenous government expenditures in Barro's model to nonfinancial income :math:`y_t` in the permanent income model.

-*  :math:`B_t`, government risk-free one-period assets falling due in Barro's model to  risk-free one-period consumer debt :math:`b_t` falling due in the LQ permanent income model
+*  :math:`B_t`, government risk-free one-period assets falling due in Barro's model to  risk-free one-period consumer debt :math:`b_t` falling due in the LQ permanent income model.

-*  :math:`R`, the gross rate of return on risk-free one-period government debt in Barro's model to the gross rate of return :math:`1+r` on financial assets in  the permanent income model of consumption
+*  :math:`R`, the gross rate of return on risk-free one-period government debt in Barro's model to the gross rate of return :math:`1+r` on financial assets in  the permanent income model of consumption.

 then the two models are mathematically equivalent.